kirjavascript/cakeybar/README.md

 show_name = false # show full name or just index
 ```

-each `label` element in a worspace can have the focused, visibile and urgent classes which can be targeted like `#workspace_name label .focused`
+each `label` element in a workspace can have the focused, visibile and urgent classes which can be targeted like `#workspace_name label .focused`

 #### i3mode